 So, can I confess something to you?

 Come closer… on 25th Feb 2021 it was the anniversary of setting up the ABPI Exam Toolkit.

 Yep.
-Three years have now gone by since I got serious about sharing my tools and expertise directly with exam candidates on my new dedicated website.
+Four years have now gone by since I got serious about sharing my tools and expertise directly with exam candidates on my new dedicated website.

 That’s not my confession.
 This is: I should be celebrating and happy to have reached this milestone.
 But, truth be told, I’m too tired.